The Deka Art Collection

 Two locations for the Deka Art Collection

-Particularly exciting is the dialogue between these works and the commissioned works by Katharina Grosse or Liam Gillick, which were created for the 44th floor in 2003.
-They are among the central works in our art collection.
+Particularly exciting was the dialogue between these works and the commissioned pieces by Katharina Grosse and Liam Gillick, which were created for the 44th floor in 2003.
+These are among the central works of our art collection.

-In spring 2022, around 240 works from the Trianon will have moved from Frankfurt's West End to Niederrad.
-In addition to this, three installations have been commissioned for the public spaces, adding new media and digital positions to the collection:
+In the spring of 2022, around 240 works moved from the Trianon in Frankfurt's Westend to Niederrad.
+In addition, three installations were commissioned for the public areas, expanding the collection with new media and digital positions:

-Zilla Leutenegger's installation "Lampelino" in the open stairwell between the ground floor and the conference floor inspires with its lightness and liveliness.
-The Spanish-American artist Daniel Canogar has created a generative artwork controlled by algorithms for the LED wall in the foyer.
-And the café directly at the entrance area is transformed into an expressive, communicative meeting point by eleven extraordinary light sculptures by Stefan Wieland from Frankfurt.
+Zilla Leutenegger's installation "Lampelino" in the open staircase between the ground floor and the conference floor delights with its lightness and liveliness.
+Spanish-American artist Daniel Canogar created a generative artwork, driven by algorithms, for the LED wall in the foyer.
+And the café right at the entrance area is transformed into an expressive, communicative meeting point by eleven extraordinary light sculptures by Frankfurt-based artist Stefan Wieland.

 Experience the Deka Art Collection